Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Biquadratic exchange from fluctuations

-\emph{Biquadratic exchange from fluctuations.--} We now show that the biquadratic exchange $K_{th}$ included in the model in Eq.~\eqref{Eq:Hamiltonian} is automatically generated by quantum and thermal fluctuations in a purely bilinear model (i.e. a model with $K_{th} = 0$).
-First, it is well known that quantum fluctuations to order $1/S$, where $S$ is the length of the spin, stabilize the UUD phase of the quantum Heisenberg triangular AFM in magnetic field~\cite{Chubukov1991, Starykh2015}.
-We can easily transform these results into an effective biquadratic exchange coupling $K_{th}^*$ appearing in our model that is of the form (see Supp.
-Mat.~\cite{supp})
+We now show that a biquadratic exchange $K_{th}$ included in the model in Eq.~\eqref{Eq:Hamiltonian} and that is crucial for the development of $\mathbb{Z}_3$ Pott-nematic order is effectively generated by quantum and thermal fluctuations in a purely bilinear model via an order-by-disorder mechanism.
+To determine the effect of quantum fluctuations, we rely on a known result about the triangular Heisenberg AFM in a magnetic field for which quantum fluctuations have been shown to stabilize the UUD phase~\cite{Chubukov1991}.
+We can use this result to estimate the biquadratic coupling induced by quantum fluctuations using a mapping between the Heisenberg AFM in a field and our model.
+To determine the effect of thermal fluctuations, we perform a standard calculation that takes into account finite-temperature corrections to the free energy from Gaussian fluctuations.

-Similarly, thermal fluctuations also favor collinear and coplanar spin configurations~\cite{Henley1989, Kawamura1984}, effectively inducing a biquadratic exchange term that stabilizes the UUD state.
-We determine the thermally induced $K_{th}^*$ in the classical model at $J_{th} \approx 0.5 J_{tt}$ by considering small fluctuations around the UUD, Y and V states.
-As shown in detail in the Supplemental Material~\cite{supp}, we perform a double expansion of the free energy in small $|J_{th} - 0.5 J_{tt}|$ and $T$, which yields